-Scientists revisit biochemical basis for depressionFebruary 12th, 2013 in Medical research /
+Scientists revisit biochemical basis for depressionFebruary 12, 2013 in Medicine & Health / Medical research

 Symptoms of depression and anxiety can be induced in mice by increasing levels of acetylcholine, suggesting that depression may have different biochemical roots than previously believed, Yale School of Medicine researchers report the week of Feb.
 11 in the journal Proceedings of the National Academy of Sciences.

 A quarter of a century ago, the introduction of Prozac changed how depression was treated.
 The drug targets brain cell receptors that respond to the neurotransmitter serotonin and is called a SSRI, or serotonin reuptake inhibitor.
 Today, the most commonly prescribed antidepressants are SSRIs.

 However, the new study suggests depression could arise from disruption of a different neurotransmitter system.